MajaNorbjerg/Interactive-Floor/README.md

 # Interactive-Floor
 A prototype I made for my main assignment on the multimediadesign education using `Godot` and `C#`.

+## How to exit the game (Read this before you run the game)
+The game displays in full screen, so to close it you can do the following
+- Press `Alt + Tab` to return to another program
+- Go to your processbar, find the blue fellow and close the windows

+#### OR

+- Press the windows-button
+- Go to your processbar, find the blue fellow and close the windows

 ## How to run the program (Windows only)
 - Go to the latest release called `Interactive-floor_mouse-only_program_Windows` (It sould be at the right side of the screen).
 - Download the `project.zip` file.